(Type * after callsign for locations that might include a number suffix)

 The club maintains a World Wide Web site at http://w5ac.tamu.edu/ (this site).

 There is also a weekly club net on the club's 146.82 repeater.
-Nets are held every Monday night at 8:00 PM.
+Nets are held every Monday night at 8:00 PM during the Fall and Spring semesters.

 The club holds monthly or twice-monthly meetings.
-These meetings are usually held in Rudder Tower or at the Memorial Student Center.
+These meetings are usually held in the Shack.
 Watch the above-mentioned listserv or listen during the weekly net for announcements of dates and times.

 Everyone who is interested in amateur radio is welcome to come to the meetings.
 All licensed amateurs are welcome to check into the club net.
 You do not have to be a member to attend the meetings, join the listserv, or join the net (though we encourage you to join)!